vscosta/yap/docs/yap.md

 + @ref YAP-LBFGS

+@defgroup SWIclib The SWI Extended Operating System Support Package
+@ingroup SWILibrary

+The HTTP package is a series of libraries developed by Jan Wielmaker and the SWI-Prolog community for extended Operating System support.
+Please consult clib.doc for the complete documentation.

 @defgroup http The SWI http packages
 @ingroup SWILibrary

-Tthe package HTTP is a series of libraries developed by Jan Wielmaker and the SWI-Prolog community for accessing and serving data on the web.
+The HTTP package is a series of libraries developed by Jan Wielmaker and the SWI-Prolog community for accessing and serving data on the web.
 It supports lower-level transport protocols, but also data-representation primitives, and more.